Billy Lynn's Long Halftime Walk (film): Critical response

 Joe Alwyn's performance received positive comments, even though the film garnered unfavorable reviews overall.

-On website Rotten Tomatoes, the film has an approval rating of 44% based on 158 reviews, with an average rating of 5.35/10.
+On website Rotten Tomatoes, the film has an approval rating of 44% based on 161 reviews.
 The site's critical consensus reads, "Billy Lynn's Long Halftime Walk has noble goals, but lacks a strong enough screenplay to achieve them—and its visual innovations are often merely distracting."
 On Metacritic, the film has a weighted average score of 53 out of 100, based on 42 critics, indicating "mixed or average reviews."

 Owen Gleiberman of Variety praised the film, calling it "a highly original, heartfelt, and engrossing story.
 And part of the power of it lies in the way that those two things are connected."
 David Rooney of The Hollywood Reporter described the film as "an absorbing character study" but criticized some of the technological aspects saying that it didn't justify "its much-vaunted technological advances."
 The New York Times's A. O. Scott reviewed the film and said, "not exactly a rare war-movie notion, but 'Billy Lynn’s Long Halftime Walk' explores it with gentleness rather than sentimental bombast."
 He also noted that the imagery is "somewhat paradoxically, so hyperreal that their artificiality becomes more pronounced."
 He criticized the frame rate for "falling into an uncanny valley between cinema and virtual reality."
 Godfrey Cheshire of RogerEbert.com rated the film two stars out of four, stating that "the contrast between this grisly reality and the way it’s framed as jingoistic spectacle makes a satiric point that’s a bit too obvious to be effective."
 He also criticized the characters and dialogue.
 Jeffrey M. Anderson of Common Sense Media rated the film two stars out of five, saying that the characters "don't know how to interact with the soldiers.
 And so every interaction, whether good or bad, is left with a question mark."
 He also noted that the movie's frame rate "looks extra-fake and is quite distracting."
 Peter Bradshaw of The Guardian rated the film two stars out of five, saying that it "has neither topical immediacy nor any real historical perspective and, burdened with pedantic and predictable flashbacks, it finally leads nowhere interesting at all."
 He also calls the film "dull, conservative [that] plays it sentimental and safe – and it comes pretty close to suggesting that the best thing for soldiers with PTSD is just to man up and get right back into action."
 Despite this, he praised the actor Joe Alwyn but criticized the actress Kristen Stewart.